Flow Learners for PDEs: Toward a Physics-to-Physics Paradigm for Scientific Computing: Introduction

 This tension is not unique to weather.
 Partial differential equations (PDEs) are the language of modern scientific computing~\cite{evans2010pde}.
 When a surgeon needs fast hemodynamic prediction through a prosthetic valve, the task is a Navier--Stokes solve.
 When an engineer certifies a turbine blade or battery pack under uncertain thermal and mechanical load, the safety case depends on large ensembles of PDE solves.
 When climate scientists assess risk under alternative forcing scenarios, they need many physically coherent futures, not a single forecast.
 The practical bottleneck is no longer whether PDEs matter.
 It is whether we can solve them fast enough, often enough, and with uncertainty that is useful for action.

 That bottleneck remains severe.
 Direct numerical simulation of turbulent flow at realistic Reynolds numbers can require on the order of $10^{12}$ grid points and weeks on leadership-class systems~\cite{choi2012dns,dai2026pest}.
 Patient-specific cardiac simulation may take 12--48 hours, which is too slow for real-time clinical use.
 Cloud-resolving climate projection remains expensive even at exascale~\cite{schneider2017climate}.
 These costs do more than slow current workflows.
-They block whole classes of inverse design, adaptive control, uncertainty-aware planning, and rapid what-if analysis.
+They block whole classes of inverse design, adaptive control, planning, and rapid what-if analysis.

 Machine learning should have changed this already.
 So far, it has not.
-Physics-informed neural networks (PINNs) encode residual structure, yet they often become difficult to optimize in stiff, multiscale, or large-domain regimes~\cite{raissi2019pinn,krishnapriyan2021pinn_failure}.
-Neural operators amortize across instances, yet their dominant use still treats solving as a map between snapshots, and long rollouts remain fragile~\cite{li2021fno,lu2021deeponet,brandstetter2022mp,lippe2024pderefiner,serrano2024aroma,ruhe2024rolling}.
-Diffusion-style PDE models recover uncertainty, yet they often function as generative layers placed on top of a solver template that still centers on regression~\cite{huang2024diffusionpde,gencast2024}.
+Physics-informed neural networks (PINNs) encode residual structure, although they often become difficult to optimize in stiff, multiscale, or large-domain regimes~\cite{raissi2019pinn,krishnapriyan2021pinn_failure}.
+Neural operators amortize across instances, although their dominant use still treats solving as a map between snapshots, and long rollouts remain fragile~\cite{li2021fno,lu2021deeponet,brandstetter2022mp,lippe2024pderefiner,serrano2024aroma,ruhe2024rolling}.
+Diffusion-style PDE models recover uncertainty, although they often function as generative layers placed on top of a solver template that still centers on regression~\cite{huang2024diffusionpde,gencast2024}.
 The field has progressed, but its default mental model of what a learned solver should learn has barely changed.

 This paper advances a sharper claim.
 In many scientifically important PDE regimes, learned solving has been organized around the wrong abstraction.
 The dominant template asks a model to predict states, such as $u_t \mapsto u_{t+\Delta t}$, or sometimes $u_0 \mapsto u_T$.
 That framing is easy to supervise.
 It is often a poor fit to the scientific object.
 In chaotic, partially observed, multiscale, or decision-relevant settings, the central object is transport over a set of physically admissible futures.
 A stronger target is therefore a transport law over structured state distributions.